dannyvaks/reflection_agent_education/readme.md

  - Automatic code feedback using the Reflexion agent with per-question scores (each question contributes up to 10% toward the overall grade)
 - Friendly visual feedback for code submissions with an overall score summary
+- Model solution shown after you submit your answer so you can compare
+- Dataset connection status displayed, with retrieved examples listed when available

 ## Methodology and Architecture